-Design and Procedure
+Instrument and Procedure

-The study followed a mixed method design using both survey and case study techniques.
-Specifically, the convergent parallel design (Creswell & Clark, 2011) was employed for this study.
-The parallel quantitative/qualitative design included a national survey of 104 physics teachers throughout NZ, and interviews with three teacher educators from three different universities who were involved in physics teachers education programmes.
 An online survey (close and open-ended questionnaire) was developed and made available to high school physics teachers throughout NZ.
-The questionnaire was adapted from existing surveys (Darling-Hammond & Baratz-Snowden, 2005; Weiss et al., 2001) for evaluating secondary schools science and mathematics classrooms.
+The questionnaire was adapted from existing surveys (Darling-Hammond & Baratz-Snowden, 2005; Weiss et al., 2001) for evaluating secondary schools' science and mathematics classrooms.
 The items selected were modified to suit the purpose and context of this study, with attention given to ensuring that items constructed were unambiguous, unbiased, unloaded and relevant (Fraenkel, Wallen, & Hyun, 2012; May, 2001; Sarantakos, 2005), and also appropriate for the culture and context of NZ.

 The survey questionnaire was pre-tested with 23 physics teachers in Christchurch.
-The teachers were selected with the help of science advisors at UC Education Plus who provide professional development courses for local teachers.
-The teachers had approximately four weeks to complete the survey, which was activated on July 30 and ended on August 31, 2013.
-The survey was multidimensional in nature in that it consisted of three primary scales - knowledge of learners and their development; knowledge of subject matter; and knowledge of teaching.
+The teachers were selected with the help of science advisors at University of Canterbury Education Plus who provide professional development courses for local teachers.
+The teachers had approximately four weeks to complete the survey.
+The survey was multidimensional in nature in that it consisted of three primary scales -knowledge of learners and their development; knowledge of subject matter; and knowledge of teaching.
 The reliability of each scale was determined to find out the internal consistency of the scales, that is, the extent to which the items that constitute the scale "hang together" (Pallant, 2007, p.
 85), using the Cronbach alpha reliability coefficient.
-A coefficient alpha value of 0.737 was obtained for knowledge of learners and their development professional learning areas.
+A coefficient alpha value of 0.737 was obtained for knowledge of learners and their development.
 Subject matter knowledge and knowledge of teaching had coefficient alpha values of 0.747 and 0.840 respectively.
 Reliability coefficients were measured by using a scale from 0.00 (very unreliable) to 1.00 (perfectly reliable) (Gray, 2009).
-Henderson, Fisher, and Fraser (1998) indicated that alpha coefficient values ranging from 0.62 to 0.77, exceeding the threshold of 0.60, are acceptable reliabilities for research purposes.
+Henderson, Fisher, and Fraser

+(1998) indicated that alpha coefficient values ranging from 0.62 to 0.77, exceeding the threshold of 0.60, are acceptable reliabilities for research purposes.
 The scales generated for the surveys in this study were therefore considered reliable.

-A link to the main survey was posted on the New Zealand Institute of Physics (NZIP) 2013 conference website and websites for two professional teacher organisations - the New Zealand Association of Science Educators (NZASE) and the Canterbury Science Teachers Association (CSTA).
-Teachers completed the survey over a three month period and typically took 20 minutes to respond to 25 questions, with a five-point or four-point scale with extreme alternatives of 'strongly agree-strongly disagree'; 'very important-not important' and 'very well prepared-not sure'.
-A total of 138 physics teachers started the survey and the completion rate was 75.4%.
-Incomplete responses were excluded from the analysis.
+A link to the main survey was posted on the New Zealand Institute of Physics (NZIP) website and websites for two professional teacher organisations - the New Zealand Association of Science Educators (NZASE) and the Canterbury Science Teachers Association (CSTA).
+Teachers completed the survey over a three-month period and typically took 20 minutes to respond to 25 questions, with a five-point or four-point scale with extreme alternatives of 'strongly agree-strongly disagree'; 'very important-not important' and 'very well prepared-not sure'.